I’m normal when I’m with friends, acquaintances, or colleagues.

 There were no textbooks on education, and I’m sure they worked very hard to raise me.

-My father is self-employed, so I later heard that there were times when our family was struggling financially quite a bit.
+My father was self-employed, and my family was not wealthy, and my mother told me later that there were times when our family was struggling financially.
 (My parents pretended to be normal because they didn’t want to make me feel uneasy)

 Even so, I have graduated from university and am now working for a company in Tokyo.

-So I feel indebted to my parents, but I don’t feel any hatred towards them at all now.
+So I feel indebted to my parents, but I don’t feel hatred towards them.

-I think it is a real shame that the family environment is distorted by inappropriate education because if the parents care about their children, the children will eventually feel this way even if the education methods are not good.
+I think it is a real shame that the family environment is distorted by inappropriate education, because I think that if the parents are thinking for their children, even if the education method is not good, the children will someday feel the love of the family somewhere.

 I think that’s a tragedy.